 The ambition of the Biomedical Congress is to interest students and broaden their view beyond textbooks and exams.
-We provide a look at life after graduation, this with a broad perspective focussing on both academic research as well as the biomedical industry.
+We provide a job fair to take a look at life after graduation, with a broad perspective focusing on both academic research as well as the biomedical industry.
 We hope to see many students with different backgrounds and interests and companies that complement them.

-For the companies, The Biomedical congress will be a great place to meet their future employees and present themselves as an established value in the biomedical field.
+For our sponsors, The Biomedical congress is a great place to meet their future employees and present themselves as an established value in the biomedical field.

 The Biomedical Congress

-Secondly we organise a job fair.
-The job fair will consist of different stands with lots of diverse companies for the different minors of the biomedical students.
-Big and smaller companies, so the students can have a feeling of both worlds big and small within the biomedical work field after they graduate.
+Lastly, we organize a job fair.
+The job fair will consist of different stands with lots of diverse companies for the diverse minors of all our biomedical students.
+Big or smaller companies, so the students can have a feeling of both worlds big and small within the biomedical work field after they graduate.

 13u30: Dr. Bram Van den Bergh

 Bacteria are often considered one of the simplest life forms on earth and they clearly lack many of the “intelligent” aspects that eukaryotes possess.
 Despite their simple nature, the intricacies of bacterial physiology are quite complex and difficult to study.
 Furthermore, bacteria are immensely diverse and quickly to new challenges as their genomes are small, they reproduce swiftly and come in large populations.
 These large populations allow another level of complexity: phenotypic heterogeneity where individual bacteria can be ‘sacrificed’ to execute special tasks for the benefit of the entire population.